Clinical trials

 What happens if I think I want to participate in clinical research?

-If you think you might want to volunteer for a clinical research study, contact our staff and notify them that you are interested in learning more.
-Someone from the research team will explain the details of the study to you.
+If you think you might want to volunteer for a clinical research study, contact our staff to find out more information!
+Somone from our research team will explain the details of the study to you.

 What is Informed Consent?